chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales navbar hover](docs/testing/user-testing/kitchen-tales-navbar-hover.webp)

-- Utilizing *CSS's* hover effect, the user know's what tab they are clicking on as it underlines the heading when it's being hovered over.
+- Utilizing *CSS's* hover effect, the user knows what tab they are clicking on as it underlines the heading when it's being hovered over.

 ![Kichen Tales navbar authorized user](docs/testing/user-testing/kitchen-tales-navbar-auth-user.webp)

-- A logged-in user can see their own dropdown-menu options by clicking on their name with the user icon.
-This menu gives the option for a user to add a new recipe, see there created recipes, their favourite starred recipes, and an option to log out of their account.
+- A logged-in user can see their dropdown-menu options by clicking on their name with the user icon.
+This menu gives the option for a user to add a new recipe, see their created recipes, and their favourite starred recipes, and an option to log out of their account.

 *[As a User, I can search for the desirable recipe by keyword so that I can find a specific recipe fast](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/15)*